CONCEPTS, MEANING, KNOWLEDGE, AND LANGUAGE

 A definition (effective definition) is specification of the meaning of a concept.

-Effective definitions of ‘Being’ and related concepts are given later.
+In documents on The Way, effective definitions of ‘Being’ and related concepts are given later.

 Abstraction is filtering out of distorting detail from the concept; and which results in perfectly faithful abstract knowledge.
 Pragmatic knowledge, which may also have abstraction, is knowledge that is good enough or even perfect for purposes at hand.